frictionlessdata/datapackage/json-table-schema/index.md

 ---
 title: JSON Table Schema
-layout: default
+layout: spec
 version: 1.0-pre4
 last_update: 12 January 2013
 created: 12 November 2012
+summary: This RFC defines a simple schema for tabular data.
+The schema is designed to be expressible in JSON.
+well_defined_keywords: true

 ---

-This RFC defines a simple schema for tabular data.
-The schema is designed to be expressible in JSON.

-{% include meta.html %}

 ### Changelog